 Last Updated on

 When faced with a tax bill you can’t afford, things can seem bleak.
-Tax debt isn’t something you want to fall into.
+Back taxes aren’t something you want to fall into.
 And if you don’t pay off your taxes in a timely manner, the Internal Revenue Service (IRS) isn’t very forgiving.
 Fortunately, you have options — one of which is taking out a personal loan.
-Here’s how to determine if you should use a loan to pay off your tax debt.
+Here’s how to determine if you should use a loan to pay off your back taxes.

 You can get a personal loan for pretty much anything, including to pay off your taxes.
 The loan amount can range from $2,000 and $50,000, and you typically have to pay it back within one to seven years.
 While this seems simple enough, weigh the pros and cons of taking out a loan before doing so.